binhudakhalid/DEER-InstanceMachingOperator/README.md

 Model at index 1 contains the ouput of LIMES that has been processed.

-Model at index 2 contains the information about the result like which entites/classes has been campapred through LIMES and what were the enpoint of data sources.
+Model at index 2 contains the information about the result like which entities/classes has been compared through LIMES and what were the endpoint of data sources.
 example:

 If data Source is File